 I’ve tried a few times to write a coherent post summarizing this most recent hospitalization and, as you might imagine, keep epically failing.
-And so I’ve decided to go ahead and use one of my favourite formats: the lazy ‘ol point form.
-Here we go.
+And so I’ve decided to go ahead and use one of my favourite formats: the lazy point form.

-A few of the many things that have happened since I last blogged:
+Here are a few of the many things that have happened since I last blogged.

 - I went through an interesting, exhausting, stressful “bump” in my epilepsy—and, by extension, real—life, and after debating whether or not to write about it, the merits of awareness, the potential dangers of disclosure, etc. etc. etc., I ate a donut (Boston Cream, in case you were wondering about my donut preferences) and decided that my mental energy could be utilized in much more productive ways than agonizing about such decisions.
 So then I alphabetized some stuff, probably. #OCD

 - I consumed bowl after bowl after bowl of Tim Hortons chicken noodle soup and ignored dish after dish after dish of Turkey Mandarin, among other sweet poultry recipes not requiring a knife before shovelling and swallowing and gagging a little.
 This is probably the best place to thank the many friends and family members who acted as soup porters/my own personal saviours, keeping me from having to consume many a less-than-mediocre protein drink.

 - I ate what is likely a record number of Zookies (off-brand animal crackers) and got very upset when they went on sale and sold out at the Shopper’s Drug Mart in the hospital lobby.
 (You might have noted a food theme to these updates.
 Gotta refocus.)

 - I changed hospital rooms, again, because my private luxury suite in the EMU was needed for someone coming in with intracranial leads, and I was only being monitored there since my epileptologist felt that if I were going to be in the neurology ward, I might as well have electrodes glued to my head.